 Macross Zero had a retroactive continuity nod: after Sheryl Nome was revealed to be the granddaughter of Mao Nome, Sheryl's iconic Fold Quartz earrings were added to a shot in the Blu-Ray release of Zero to establish that they were a family heirloom.

-In Digimon Adventure, Tai uses a set of cards to open a gate to earth while leaving out Agumon's card.
-In the followup series Adventure 02, Mr. Owikawa uses the same cards but leaves out the Gomamon card while including the Agumon card, sending him somewhere else entirely.
+Tai uses a set of cards to open a gate to earth while leaving out Agumon's card.
+In the followup series Adventure 02, Mr. Oikawa uses the same cards but replaced the Gomamon card with the Agumon card, sending him somewhere else entirely.

 In the eighth episode after the battle with Ogremon and Leomon, Tai says to Agumon "two Digivolutions in one day, you must be exhausted".
 This refers to the previous episode which had Greymon battling Unimon, technically only a couple of hours earlier.